 No docks for Caesar

-In the first century BC, Julius Caesar secured several military victories.
-He conquered Gaul, led expeditions to Britain, and spread the Roman language and culture.
+In the first century BC, Julius Caesar secures several military victories.
+He conquers Gaul, leads expeditions to Britain, and spreads the Roman language and culture.

-Only from the second century AD did a small trading settlement arise along the Scheldt, where you now find Antwerp.
-A fully equipped port with docks and locks was not yet in place.
-Caesar therefore had nothing to do with the expansion of the port in Antwerp.
+Only from the second century AD does a small trading settlement arise along the Scheldt, where Antwerp now stands.
+A fully equipped port with docks and locks is not yet in place.
+Caesar therefore has nothing to do with the expansion of the port in Antwerp.

 Not a Roman Caesar, but a French emperor